 The church in Sucha was built in the 14th century and rebuilt in the following century.
 Early modern modernizations and renovations were carried out in the 19th and 20th centuries.

-The church is built with bricks in monk and flemish (gothic) bond and with field stones.
-It is a one-nave building on a rectangular plan, without a separate chancel.
+The church is built with bricks in monk and Flemish (Gothic) bond and with erratic stones.
+It is an aisleless building on a rectangular plan, without a separate chancel.
 The tower on the west side has three floors, an ogival, five-stepped portal, decorative blendes and two small windows on the west.
 The nave is covered with a timber flat ceiling.

 Kubicki D., Gotyckie świątynie powiatów koszalińskiego i kołobrzeskiego, Pelplin 2001.